MatthijsHak/MetalDock/README.md

 # MetalDock

-MetalDock is an open software docking tool that can dock several organometallic compounds in an easy and reproducible manner to biomolecules, proteins or DNA.
+MetalDock is an open software docking tool that can dock organometallic compounds for various transition metals in an easy and reproducible manner to biomolecules, proteins or DNA.

 ## Citation